 However, when you go to sell, you might discover that taxes and commission take a big chunk of the money you’ve earned, and suddenly the sale doesn’t seem so appealing anymore.
 So, what do you do?

 Is there any way for you to avoid taxes when you sell a rental property?
 Work with a Clever Partner Agent when selling your rental property to get the best price and help with documents. during the sales process.

 How much tax will I pay when I sell my rental property?

-The tax we are referring to is called Capital Gains tax.
+The relevant tax in this instance is the Capital Gains tax.
 It only occurs when you sell an asset for more than you acquired it for, making the income you get from the sale the capital gains.
 You can avoid the tax if you have owned and lived in the house for two years within a five year period of the sale and you haven’t excluded another home’s sale from taxes within that two year period.

 If this doesn’t apply to you, then you will be responsible for paying the tax.
 It depends on your level of income, but as of 2018, the Capital Gains tax rate tops out at a whopping 37 % if you’ve owned a property for less than one year, and 20% if you’ve owned it for more than a year.
 So, if you received $100,000 profit from the sale of the house, up to $37,000 would be taxed if you were in the top tax bracket and owned the house less than a year, and $20,000 if you owned the house less than a year.

 Sell your rental property with an expert realtor!

 List with Clever, sell for more, save thousands on commission.

 Can you avoid capital gains tax on a rental property?